 You can stack the logs inside the fire pit in a pyramid-style configuration to not cover the air vents found at the bottom of the fire pit.

-With the Solo Stove Bonfire, there are some additional steps to take before lighting it up, so let’s look at some more detail and some wood recommendations to get the best out of your Solo Stove Bonfire.
+With the Solo Stove, there are some additional steps to take before lighting it up, so let's look at some more detail and some wood recommendations to get the best out of your Solo Stove Bonfire.

 Place Your Solo Stove Bonfire On Level Ground Before Lighting

-Before even thinking about lighting your Solo Stove Bonfire, find some level ground to place it on, preferably concrete or other fire-proof or fire-resistant surfaces.
+Before even thinking about lighting your Solo Stove Bonfire, find some level ground to place it on, preferably concrete or other fire-proof or fire-resistant surfaces, not grass.

 Having your Bonfire level also allows you to use the Solo Stove Stand and boost the airflow from the bottom.